This document outlines the steps recommended for developing a scene for Decentraland, from ideation to publishing and beyond.

 Deploy your scene to a test server.
 This server is not private but only accessible via a specific URL, so players won’t bump into what you publish there.

 Once you’re happy with your scene, it’s time to publish it to the production environment.
 There all players will have access to it if they visit the scene’s coordinates.

-Check that your scene has all the necessary metadata: name, description, a preview image, spawn points.
+📔 Note: Before you do, check that your scene has all the necessary metadata: name, description, a preview image, spawn points.
 See scene metadata for details.

 Once your scene is out there, you want to give it visibility and have people visit it.
 There are a number of ways you can shine a spotlight on it: